-What to expect after you apply online
+What to expect after you register

 Once you have registered as homeless on the Lichfield District Homes website, our duty officer will contact you on the same or following day (depending on when you register), or the following Monday (if you register over the weekend), to carry out an initial assessment of your situation.